CFehrmann/SurveySolutionsAPIv2/README.md

 </div>

+[^1]: The package is still under testing and also development of some
+    features, therefore it is only recommended for experienced users.

-[^1]: All functions use the susographql functions, but are adjusted to
+[^2]: All functions use the susographql functions, but are adjusted to
     the syntax of this package.